JH

 Each of the two visual and auditory experiences affects the viewing vertical body differently: either gazing down across deep space or slowly looking, in uneven steps, around walled perimeters at what at first glance appear to be solid handmade ‘paintings.’

-In each of these, the complex patterns of the super-fine frontal and back weaves and their perceived density depend on what is behind the front surface and inside the outer stretcher tray-bars.
+In each of these, the complex patterns of the super-fine front and back weaves and their perceived density depend on what is behind the front surface and inside the outer stretcher tray-bars.
 Sometimes the inside stretcher walls (vertical and horizontal) are lined with mirrors or the back is such to double frontal (‘picture-plane’) weave density, and also more importantly, to create blurry smudgy edges that dissolve the borders of the central hovering image.

 This is a remarkable, highly sophisticated, presentation about perception that relies on each visitor paying close attention to their movement, spatial position and the unusual combination of optically-sensitive materials arranged before them.
 There is also a sly surrealist quality here with the room mirror that is dreamlike, chopping away at assumed visual comprehensions, and possibly (with the others) certain famous ‘scientific’ contributors to art history, ranging from Georges Seurat to Robert Irwin and Dan Graham.